IbnJaldun/Programming-project-1.1/README.md

-viewStudents(): Displays a list of students participating in sports and clubs (placeholder implementation using random names). generateRandomName(): Generates a random name based on gender ('M' or 'F'). viewClubs(): Displays a list of available clubs. viewSports(): Displays a list of available sports. viewGroupedStudents(): Placeholder method for future implementation. saveToFile(): Saves student data to a CSV file (students.csv)
+viewStudents(): Displays a list of students participating in sports and clubs (placeholder implementation using random names). generateRandomName(): Generates a random name based on gender ('M' or 'F'). viewClubs(): Displays a list of available clubs. viewSports(): Displays a list of available sports viewGroupedStudents(): Placeholder method for future implementation. saveToFile(): Saves student data to a CSV file (students.csv)